Web vs Mobile App: Which to Choose for Your Business in 2021

 As I already mentioned, apps have a different discovery mechanism.
 You’ll need app store optimization (ASO) to help potential users discover your app on the App Store and Google Play Store.
 You’ll also need other tools like advertising, social media marketing, and email marketing to encourage people to install your app.

-High engagement is one of the benefits of mobile app over a website.
+High engagement is one of the benefits of a mobile app over a website.
 With the help of push notifications, you can remind users to visit your app.
 Other capabilities like gamification, augmented reality, and QR code scanners can link your offline business with your online business and make users more engaged with your brand.

-It’s fair to say that the majority of the smartphone screen time is spent on social media, but business apps also get their fair share of attention.
+It’s fair to say that the majority of smartphone screen time is spent on social media, but business apps also get their fair share of attention.
 According to Jmango, app users spend an average 201.8 minutes per month shopping, compared to 10.9 minutes per month for website users.

 When it comes to personalization, mobile apps definitely beat mobile websites.
 Mobile applications often have more advanced analytics, and you can not only figure out the demographics of your users but also track their actions and behavior so you can avoid bottlenecks and increase conversions.